roma-glushko/roma-glushko.github.io/content/blog/communicate-through-code/index.md

 # golang -> 🐹
 ```

-Even though dicts has [become ordered recently (remembers order of adding keys)](https://stackoverflow.com/questions/39980323/are-dictionaries-ordered-in-python-3-6), you may still want to consider them unordered and use a whole another `OrderedDict` class as a means of emphasizing that you need key ordering.
+Even though dicts have [become ordered recently (remembers order of adding keys)](https://stackoverflow.com/questions/39980323/are-dictionaries-ordered-in-python-3-6), you may still want to consider them unordered and use a whole another `OrderedDict` class as a means of emphasizing that you need key ordering.

 You can be even more specific if your values are the same type.
 The `defaultdict` class will help you to automatically init all non-existing keys: